The American Library in Paris Book Award Guidelines & FAQ

 Please see the Book Award FAQ for additional information.

-Submissions for the 2024 Book Award will open on 1 November 2023.
+Submissions for the 2024 Book Award are now open.
 All submission materials for the 2024 Book Award must be received by 1 May 2024.

-- STEP THREE – Send us five (5) copies of each submitted book.
+STEP TWO – Send us five (5) copies of each submitted book.
 Proof or reviewer’s copies are acceptable as long as the book’s publication date will fall on or before 30 June 2024 and must be replaced by finished copies at the time of publication.
-Access to eBooks or digital review copies alongside the print copies is appreciated.

 PLEASE NOTE THAT ANY CUSTOMS OR VAT FEES ARE THE RESPONSIBILITY OF THE ENTRANT.
 BREXIT AND NEW EU VAT LAWS HAVE ALTERED THE PROCESS OF SHIPPING BOOKS TO FRANCE.
 PLEASE TAKE CARE TO ASSURE THAT ARRANGEMENTS ARE IN PLACE TO COVER THESE COSTS BEFORE SHIPPING BOOKS.